Finatics enjoys writing about animal care and is "owned" by a guinea pig, four hermit crabs, three African dwarf frogs, and a betta fish.

-There are three different options for isolation your hermit crab:
+There are three different options for isolating your hermit crab:

 - Buy another small glass or plastic tank, as long as you can provide the right amount of humidity and heat.

-- If your tank is big enough, you can put a small tank inside the main one, so the temperature and humidity remains the same.
+- If your tank is big enough, you can put a small tank inside the main one, so the temperature and humidity remain the same.

 - Isolate your crab in the main tank.

-Fill a dish with their regular drinking water and if you want, you can even fill one with saline water since molt-ers need salt to help retain water.
+Fill a dish with their regular drinking water.
+If you want, you can even fill one with saline water since molters need salt to help retain water.
 Their food dish should have food packed with calcium in it, such as cuttlebone, sand dollars, boiled eggshells, and sea biscuits.